Revyze/interview-setup/README.md

 This app sends "Hello World" through a graphql python server to a react-native frontend.

-Note: you don't need to setup a mobile emulator, a web navigator works fine for the interview.
+**Note:** you don't need to setup a mobile emulator, a web navigator should work fine for the interview.

 ## Running the app